 Average Temperature, Humidity and Precipitation in Moshi, Tanzania

 As indicated in the weather chart for Moshi in the Kilimanjaro region, the months of January and February are the warmest, April and May are the wettest months while the coldest months have got to be the months of June and July.
 The driest months are from August to September.
 These weather conditions for Moshi, also reflect Mount Kilimanjaro.

 Since Mount Kilimanjaro lies close to the equator, the mountain does not experience dramatic temperature changes every month but due to the high altitudes of the mountain elevation is mostly the determining factor for weather and temperature change.
 The time of day on the mountain can also influence the temperature changes

 At the foot slopes of Mount Kilimanjaro, the temperature ranges from 70 to 80 degrees Fahrenheit (21 to 27 degrees Celsius) on average, gradually dropping as you climb higher up through the other climatic zones.

-By the time you reach the summit at Uhuru peak the temperature drops to a low 20- and -20-degrees Fahrenheit (-7 to -29 degrees Celsius) during night time.
-Mount Kilimanjaro is so tall such that it can create its own weather, you should be prepared to face rain and cold nights when climbing the mountain as the weather on Mount Kilimanjaro can be unpredictable at times.
+By the time you reach the summit at Uhuru peak the temperature drops to a low 20- and -20 degrees Fahrenheit (-7 to -29 degrees Celsius) during night time.
+Mount Kilimanjaro is so tall that it can create its own weather, you should be prepared to face rain and cold nights when climbing the mountain as the weather on Mount Kilimanjaro can be unpredictable at times.

 Kilimanjaro Weather through the Climate Zones